 Chiari malformations are classified by their severity.
 Some people with the less severe form of Chiari malformation have no signs or symptoms.

 The least severe form, Type I is often diagnosed late in childhood or in adulthood.
-In this type, parts of the cerebellum extend into the hole in the skull’s base where the spinal cord passes through, but doesn't involve the brain stem.
+In this type, parts of the cerebellum extend into the hole in the skull’s base where the spinal cord passes through, it but doesn't involve the brain stem.

 The most common symptom is headache, particularly ones that occur after straining or sneezing.
 Other symptoms might include problems with balance and fine motor skills, numbness in hands and feet, neck pain, hoarseness, difficulty swallowing or blurred or double vision.

 Type II and the other more severe forms of Chiari malformations are usually diagnosed in infancy or during pregnancy.
 In this form, tissue from both the cerebellum and brain stem extend into this area.
-This type is usually associated with spina bifida, where the backbone and spinal canal do not close before birth.
+This type is usually associated with spina bifida, a congenital condition where the backbone and spinal canal do not close before birth.
 Nerve tissue connecting two halves of the cerebellum may be absent or partially complete.

 The cerebellum and the brain stem both protrude through the skull base all the way into the spinal cord area.